artainmo/web-development/back-front-end/javascript/README.md

 The .every(callbackFunction) returns true if all of the array's elements passes through the callbackFunction with true returned.<br>
 Other iteration methods can be found here https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#Iteration_methods.

-To loop over object use for...in statement like this "for (variableName in object) {actions}" whereby the variableNames equal the keys inside the object.
+To loop over object use for statement like this "for (variableName in object) {actions}" whereby the variableNames equal the keys inside the object.

 ### OBJECTS
 Objects allow to accomodate and manipulate related data, like a real life object it has attributes/properties(variables) and maybe actions(methods/functions).